Bachelor of Ayurveda, Medicine and Surgery: Permission to practice medicine

-BAMS graduates have been permitted to practice medicine in the state of Maharashtra.
-In the state of Karnataka, BAMS doctors appointed in primary health centres in rural areas can practice modern-medicine in case of "emergencies".
+There are more than 13 states where BAMS doctors can prescribe allopathic medicine including Assam, Tamilnadu, Maharastra, Himachal Pradesh and Andra Pradesh.
+BAMS doctors are permitted to prescribe allopathic medicine and perform minor surgeries. in the state of Maharashtra following protest by BAMS doctors In the state of Karnataka, BAMS doctors appointed in primary health centres in rural areas can practice modern-medicine in case of "emergencies".